1. GENERAL PRINCIPLES

 3. The jaws should have the same external surface shape as the saddle frame to correctly fit with a wide contact surface.

-4. The contact area between the pillar and the saddle frame should not be under 8 cm2.
+4. The contact area between the seatpost and the saddle frame should not be under 8 cm2.

 5. The jaws should connect with the saddle frame for a minimum length of 32 mm.

 6. The coupling surfaces with the saddle frame should be symmetrical and parallel.